 An example of why Dynamic Segments are a good idea

 I host a monthly webinar for Eloqua customers, the Eloqua User Group.
-We have various ways people can join (subscribe to) the monthly Eloqua User Group Webinar.
+We have various ways people can subscribe to the monthly Eloqua User Group Webinar.
 From links on our website and various calls-to-action in always-on campaigns.

 The monthly campaign is launched around the first week of the month and runs for about two weeks, with the last day of the campaign being the day of the webinar.
-Because people can join/subscribe to/opt-into the Eloqua User Group at any stage, it’s possible that a person who subscribes the day after I launch the campaign, will miss out until the following month.
+Because people can subscribe to the Eloqua User Group at any stage, it’s possible that a person who subscribes the day after I launch the campaign, will miss out until the following month.

 You want to strike while the iron is hot, having someone complete a form submission and then have to wait 30 days before they receive their *first invitation is crazy.

-I create the Segment from a template which includes a filter which includes any form submissions for Eloqua User Group membership/subscription.
+I create the Segment from a template with a filter which includes any form submissions for Eloqua User Group subscribers.

 That segment is placed on the canvas and is configured to add members regularly until campaign is deactivated.
 The re-evaluation frequency is set to once every hour.